PX4/snap_cam/README.md

 ## Building with ROS
 ### Prerequisites
-To run the ROS nodes on the Snapdragon Flight, ROS indigo has to be installed.
+To run the ROS nodes on the Snapdragon Flight, ROS indigo (base) has to be installed.
 Follow [this](http://wiki.ros.org/indigo/Installation/UbuntuARM) link to install it on your Snapdragon Flight. (preferably using the linaro user: `$ su linaro`)

 If you're having permission issues while installing ros try
 ```sh